 The general consensus is that Merlin (2008) grew the beard around episode eight, which, along with the five episodes which followed it, was noticeably darker in tone than the first part of the series.
 A lot of fans identify it as the point at which the show stopped being a Guilty Pleasure.

 Essentially, the show got interesting the second that Mordred showed up.

 Morecambe and Wise's first TV show Running Wild was widely considered to be a disaster, with one critic saying "Definition of the week — 'Television': the box in which they buried Morecambe and Wise".
 Their next series Two of a Kind written by Sid Green and Dick Hills was better received, however their classic years are considered to be when they moved to the BBC and Eddie Braben became their scriptwriter.
 This is the era when the relationship between them was finally established with Wise as the egotistical idiot and Morecambe as the down-to-earth clown, as well as introducing the elaborately staged guest appearances.

 The Muppet Show was funny from day one, but it wasn't until the second season that a lot of the main characters' personalities and appearances really jelled; season one Fozzie was a borderline Jerk Ass, Gonzo was a pathetic little nebbish, and Miss Piggy was, literally, more two-dimensional (she was initially a background character and didn't even have a dedicated puppeteer).
+The better establishment of these characters also roughly coincided with a head writer change and resulting increased focus on the character-driven backstage plots rather than on-stage skits and running gags.
 There was also an upswing in guest stars after the show got popular; initially, the guest stars mostly came from Hollywood, but the appearance of ballet legend Rudolf Nureyev (at his request) gave the show an extraordinary amount of credibility, leading great performers in many fields to appear on the show.